pgrach/ElexonDataFetcher/README_OPTIMIZATIONS.md

 ## Migration Scripts

-Two migration scripts were created:
+Several migration scripts were created:

 1. `migrations/remove_redundant_indexes.sql` - SQL migration to remove duplicate indexes
 2. `run_index_optimization.js` - Script to execute the index optimization and measure results

+The following files have been deprecated or removed:
+1. `migrations/add_materialized_views.sql` - Removed as materialized views are deprecated
+2. `populate_materialized_views.js` - Removed as materialized views are no longer populated
+3. `create_materialized_tables.sql` - Removed in favor of direct query approach

 ## Running the Optimization